 By leveraging your customer data, you can embrace hybrid shopping and provide your customers the best of both worlds.

 Transforming digital- or physical-only shoppers into multi-channel customers offers plenty of rewards for retailers — including a 100% increase in average annual spend when compared to other repeat buyers.

 But it brings its own challenges, as well.

 From understanding customer preferences for in-store versus online shopping to planning inventory more precisely, brands need accurate, accessible and actionable customer insights.

 And it’s not just marketers that require customer intelligence.
 Customer experience is a team sport, and every part of your organization should be powered by authenticated customer data.

 Different components of the customer experience fall under the purview of multiple teams.
-If these teams aren’t aligned — and don’t have the data they need — it results in friction-filled experiences that damage brand loyalty well beyond the holidays.
+If these teams aren’t aligned — and don’t have the data they need — their failure to achieve a frictionless customer experience can damage brand loyalty well beyond the holidays.

-Only by creating a single, comprehensive profile for each of your customers, enabling all your teams to collaborate around this source of truth and empowering them to orchestrate customer journeys and real-time experiences across all your channels — both online and offline — can you deliver CX that transforms holiday buyers into long-term brand advocates.
+Only by creating a single, comprehensive profile for each of your customers — AKA a customer 360 — enabling all your teams to collaborate around this single source of truth and empowering them to orchestrate omnichannel customer journeys and real-time customer experiences (both online and offline) can you deliver seamless CX that transforms holiday buyers into long-term brand advocates.